cristidraghici/wp-just-an-admin-button/README.md

 Use `./cli.sh release` to automatically create a tag for the repo and add it in the readme.txt and the main plugin file.

-Publishing to the Wordpress plugin repository will be done by `./cli.sh publish` , which can be run in a jenkins build.
+Publishing to the Wordpress plugin repository will be done by `./cli.sh publish`.

+To trigger a Jenkins build you can use `./cli.sh trigger`.

 ## .env